-Wuhan offers hope on virus front; Italy nears stark toll
+Italian virus death toll nears China’s as outbreak spreads

 The United Nations warned that the crisis could lead to the loss of nearly 25 million jobs around the world.

-More borders shut, leaving tens of thousands of touristss wondering how they would get back home.
+More borders shut, leaving tens of thousands of tourists wondering how they would get home.
 In the Pacific, Australia and New Zealand shut out tourists, allowing only citizens and residents to return, while Fiji reported its first virus case, a worrying development in a region with poor healthcare.

-Iran’s top leader, Ayatollah Ali Khamenei planned to pardon 10,000 more prisoners — among them an unknown number of political detainees— to combat the coronavirus.
+Iran’s Supreme Leader Ayatollah Ali Khamenei planned to pardon 10,000 more prisoners — among them an unknown number of political detainees— to combat the coronavirus.
 The country, where more than 1,100 people have already died from the virus, has already released 85,000 prisoners on temporary leave.

-In London, home to almost 9 million, people were being urged to stay off public transport as authorities consider imposing tougher curbs on social distancing.
-London is the epicenter of Britain’s coronavirus outbreak, with about one-third of its 2,644 cases.

-In Austria, the western province of Tyrol put 279 municipalities under quarantine in light of a large number of COVID-19 infections there, banning anyone from leaving towns or villages except to go to work.
+In Austria, the western province of Tyrol put 279 municipalities under quarantine in light of a large number of infections there, banning anyone from leaving towns or villages except to go to work.

-The U.S. and Canada both closed their borders to all but essential travel and Trump said he plans to assert extraordinary powers to immediately turn back to Mexico anyone who crosses over the southern border illegally.
+The U.S. and Canada both closed their borders to all but essential travel and U.S. President Donald Trump said he plans to assert extraordinary powers to immediately turn back to Mexico anyone who crosses over the southern border illegally.

 Russia and Mexico each reported their first death from the virus.
 Mexico closed its popular spring equinox visits to the Pyramids of the Sun and the Moon at Teotihuacan.